Tottenham back on track in Europe with 5-0 rout of Red Star

 LONDON (AP) — Tottenham enjoyed all the goals this time as it went from its heaviest home European loss to its biggest Champions League win.

-Son Heung-min and Harry Kane both scored twice, and Erik Lamela also netted in a 5-0 victory over Red Star Belgrade on Tuesday to lift the gloom at Tottenham.
+Son Heung-min and Harry Kane both scored twice and Erik Lamela also netted in a 5-0 victory over Red Star Belgrade on Tuesday to lift the gloom at Tottenham.

-It came three weeks after the humiliation of a 7-2 loss to Bayern Munich for last season’s beaten finalists.
+It came three weeks after the humiliation of a 7-2 loss to Bayern Munich for last season’s finalist.

 Having also thrown away a 2-0 lead to draw their Group B opener to Olympiakos, Spurs are back on track in Europe.
 They moved to second place, a point ahead of Red Star but five behind Bayern Munich, which beat Olympiakos 3-2.